Intel Talks Up X64, Itanium Roadmaps Ahead of IDF

 The newsy bit that Gelsinger let out yesterday is that the Tukwila ramp is "preceding quite smoothly" and the chip is now due for shipment at the end of 2008 and will begin to appear in systems in early 2009.
 Montecito was originally expected in 2005, but shipped late in 2006, and Tukwila was expected in 2006 or maybe early 2007 and is now slipping into systems in 2009.
 Gelsinger, like other chip stewards, never said that the chip slipped, of course.
 This is ever the way in the chip business.
 (Sorry about that, Hewlett-Packard, Fujitsu-Siemens, NEC, Bull, Unisys, and Hitachi.
 You are going to have to wait for your Itanium kickers.)

 No worries, though, because Intel has been able to get its act together in the X64 processor space, and is getting ready to ship a kicker to its Xeon 7300 "Tigerton" processors for high-end multiprocessor systems.
 With the shrink to 45 nanometers, Gelsinger said that Intel looked at adding eight cores and relatively small caches to a die for the future "Dunnington" Xeons, four cores and lots of cache, or six cores and a moderate amount of cache with perhaps a little extra clock speed.
 And, as it turns out, Intel has gone with what might look like an unconventional choice with the Dunnington Xeons and picked the six-core design.
-"A six-core, big cache part was the right solution," said Gelsinger in a conference call with the press this week.
+"A six-core, big cache part was the right solution," said Gelsinger in a conference call with the press yesterday.

 The Dunnington chip will have the first L3 cache in the Xeon architecture, a total of 16 MB that can be shared by all six cores.
 The chip will have a total of 1.9 million transistors, and will be socket compatible with the "Caneland" platforms that the Tigerton Xeons plug into; the Tigerton Xeons are the first multiprocessor Xeons that sport the Core microarchitecture from Intel, and they were launched last September.
 Dunnington will be available sometime in the second half of this year.
 It is not clear if Dunnington chips are based on the new "Penryn" cores implemented in the new "Harpertown" Xeon 5400 processors, also using a 45 nanometer process.
 But it is a fair guess that Dunnington is just a shrink of Tigerton with some L3 cache woven in.